Diffuse supernova neutrinos at underground laboratories: Detection: the diffuse flux at observatories

 \item \underline{ depth. } Since the cosmic ray flux in a detector rapidly decreases with depth, even modest gains in depth result in substantially enhanced performance.
 This is especially true for the \df, for which detection is dramatically limited at low energy by spallation products of cosmic ray muons.
 A detailed study on depth requirements for a Mt \ck\ detector \cite{Bernstein:2009ms}, gives the expected extension of the energy window with the increase of depth, relative to that of \sk\ (3300 ft, equivalent to 1005 m and to 2900 m water-equivalent).
 Results are given in Table \ref{tab:SN}.
 For pure water, by going to 4850 ft depth the energy window can be pushed down to 15.5 MeV of positron energy, with an enhancement of the \df\ signal of about 40\%.

-This depth is also required to observe the day-night asymmetry of solar neutrinos and is therefore recommended for the DUSEL design \cite{Bernstein:2009ms}.
+This depth is also required to have sensitivity to the day-night asymmetry of solar neutrinos \cite{Renshaw:2013dzu}.

 \item \underline{Location/latitude } Even though latitude is important for the atmospheric \n\ background, considerations of depth always prevail in the choice of a particular underground location, together with considerations like access of people and technology to the site.

-Some sites that are currently being considered for a Mt water \ck\ detector are South Dakota (Homestake mine), Japan, France (Frejus laboratory), Spain (Canfranc), and Finland (Phy\"asalmi mine) (see Table \ref{windows}).
+Although several sites have been considered recently for a Mt-scale detector (Table \ref{windows}), at this time efforts are concentrated on the Hyper-Kamiokande project in Japan \cite{Abe:2011ts}.

 \end{itemize}